EAGLE: Contextual Point Cloud Generation via Adaptive Continuous Normalizing Flow with Self-Attention: Preliminaries

 The most relevant work to ours is PointFlow \cite{yang2019pointflow}, which proposes a 3D point cloud generation model based on continuous normalizing flows.
 This model represents point clouds as a distribution of distributions, capturing both the distribution of shapes and the distribution of points within each shape.
 PointFlow formulates the reconstruction likelihood and the log probability of the prior distribution as Eq. \ref{eq:reconstruction} and \ref{eq:prior}.

 The inverse of $F_\eta$ and $G_\alpha$ are each defined as

 While we follow the same two-level hierarchical training framework as PointFlow \cite{yang2019pointflow}, our key lies in the formulation of the conditional CNFs.
 Specifically, we introduce adaptive continuous normalizing flows (A-CNFs) by incorporating an adaptive bias correction mechanism into the base ODE layers.
-This design dynamically adjusts the bias magnitude under different latent contexts and effectively mitigates bias-drift issues arising from standard initialization.
+This design dynamically adjusts the bias magnitude under different latent contexts and effectively mitigates bias-drift issues.